kiamaikocoders/Aviation-Business-Project/README.md

 You are in the README.md.

-'Index.ipynb' contains the jupyter notebook that explains our data science steps for you to replicate.
-In 'notebooks' contains past versions of the jupyter notebook.
-'Slides.pdf' contains our slides presentation that sums up important information for the client or audience.
-In 'data' you will be able to see the dataset we worked with.
+'Index.ipynb' contains the jupyter notebook that explains the data science steps for you to replicate.
+'Slides.pdf' contains  slides presentation that sums up important information for the client or audience.
+In 'data' you will be able to see the dataset worked with.
 Likewise, 'images' will contain images used in this 'README.md' generated from code and as well as from the web.

 ```
 ├── README.md                           <- The top-level README for reviewers of this project